IS303-Steffen/a05-soccer-teams/tests/README_TESTS.md

     - `pip install pytest`
 - Each test is contained in the tests folder and will automatically be discovered by pytest as long as it begins with `test` as a prefix.
 - Any fixtures (special pytest functions that are reset each time they are referenced) contained in `conftest.py` are automatically discovered by pytest and made available as function parameters in each of the test files.
-- Individual test cases are pulled in from the `test_cases_final.json` file.
+- Individual test cases are pulled in from the `test_cases/test_cases_final.json` file.

 # Generating Test Cases
-> Rather than manually typing out individual test cases, you can use `capture_test_cases.py` to generate test case data for you based on a working solution that you provide it.
+> Rather than manually typing out individual test cases, you can use `generate_input_test_cases.py` to generate test case data for you based on a working solution that you provide it.
-1. Update `capture_test_cases.py` with the filename of solution file for the assignment
+1. Update `generate_input_test_cases.py` with the filename of solution file for the assignment
-2. Run `capture_test_cases.py`.
+2. Run `generate_input_test_cases.py`.
 You will notice it will automatically start whatever solution file you reference in it.
 Run the solution code using specific test case prompts for a specific case you'd like the students' code to be able to handle
-3. When `capture_test_cases.py` finishes running, it outputs the inputs, input prompts, printed messages, and all variables captured during the run to a .json file called `test_cases_drafts.json`.
+3. When `generate_input_test_cases.py` finishes running, it outputs the inputs, input prompts, printed messages, and all variables captured during the run to a .json file called `test_cases/test_cases_drafts.json`.
 It will ask you to give a description to the test case when you finish running through your solution script.
 Each additional test case run will append an additional test case to the .json file.
-4. When you are finished generating test cases, you should copy `test_cases_drafts.json` to `test_cases_final.json`, which is referenced by conftest.py in a fixture called `test_cases`.
-The `test_cases` fixture can be called by any pytest.
+4. When you are finished generating test cases, you should copy `test_cases/test_cases_drafts.json` to `test_cases/test_cases_final.json`, which is referenced by conftest.py in a fixture called `input_test_cases`.
+The `input_test_cases` fixture can be called by any pytest.
-5. Once the `test_cases_final.json` is set up, you can also run `generate_markdown_test_cases.py`, which helps generate tables for each test case for use in the `README.md` instructions.
+5. Once the ``test_cases/test_cases_final.json`` is set up, you can also run `generate_markdown_test_cases.py`, which helps generate tables for each test case for use in the `README.md` instructions.
 That saves hours of time writing instructions.

 # Setting Up Tests for GitHub Classroom
 - This repository needs to be a set as a public template in the GitHub settings after it has been pushed to GitHub.